LinkFrost/letsthink/site-health/README.md

 ## How to Run

 To run this service, run `npm install` and `npm run dev`.
 To build the typescript, you can use the `npm run build` command.

-## Exceeding

-I learned how to use MongoDB for the purpose of this project and have now become familiar with the setup and integration of MongoDB instances.
-This includes the setup and CRUD operations related to various databases, collections, and documents.